boderg/the-bread-shed/README.md

 # THE BREAD SHED

 - The Bread Shed is the bread and butter of everyones lunch, it is a sandwich shop that sells homemade sandwiches along with snacks and drinks.
-- It is a place where anyone can grab a quick bite to eat for breakfast or lunch.
+- The Bread Shed is a place where anyone can grab a quick bite to eat for breakfast or lunch.
-- The site is designed so that customers can view the menu and make a decision on what they might like to eat or drink before they arrive at the shop.
+- The Bread Shed site is designed so that customers can view the menu and make a decision on what they might like to eat or drink before they arrive at the shop.
-- The customer can also phone their order through so that it is pre-made and ready for them upon arrival at the store.
+- The customer can also phone their order through so that it is pre-made and ready for them upon arrival at The Bread Shed.
 - The Bread Shed website is designed with ease in mind and is divided into menu pages where the food items are seperated by type.
-- The target audience for this website is anyone that is looking for something that is quick and easy to obtain and healthy to eat.
+- The target audience for The Bread Shed website is anyone that is looking for something that is quick and easy to obtain and healthy to eat.
 - Included below are two mockup images of The Bread Shed website.

 ## Mockup Screenshots